Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Introduction

+This local-global model should be viewed as a structured specialization of our general misspecification framework, in which the pseudo-true interpretation sharpens into a statement about oracle channel-specific components.
+In this class of models, the oracle marginal policy effect admits an asymptotic three-way decomposition into a direct effect, a local spillover effect, and a global spillover effect.
+Specifically, a researcher who uses only a local exposure mapping can still be viewed as targeting the local component, while a researcher who uses only a global exposure mapping targets the global component, even though each omits the other first-order channel.
+More generally, Section~\ref{sec:misspecified estimand} continues to allow for additional omitted channels beyond these maintained local and global ones; when those residual channels are asymptotically negligible, the corresponding pseudo-true estimands remain close to the local-global oracle targets, and when they are not, they still retain their interpretation as the best exposure-based $L^2$ approximations.

 An important implication is that many existing methods are more robust than previously understood once we reinterpret their targets as channel-specific components of this pseudo-true estimand.
-In particular, network estimators of Li–Wager type remain consistent for the local spillover component even in the presence of global spillovers.
-With additional sources of variation—such as augmented randomization schemes or instrumental-variable perturbations of global state variables—the global spillover component can also be separately recovered.
-We illustrate this idea through a semi-synthetic experiment calibrated to real data from a large-scale cash transfer experiment in \citet{filmer2023cash}.
+In particular, network estimators of Li--Wager type remain consistent for the local spillover component even in the presence of global spillovers.
+With additional sources of variation, such as augmented randomization schemes or instrumental-variable perturbations of global state variables, the global spillover component can also be separately recovered.
+We illustrate this idea through a semi-synthetic experiment calibrated to real data from the large-scale cash-transfer experiment studied by \citet{filmer2023cash}.

-In summary, when the exposure mapping is unavoidably misspecified, we advocate working with an exposure-based pseudo-true decomposition of the marginal policy effect that is universally applicable across environments and forms of exposure mappings.
-This decomposition approximates the oracle estimand as closely as possible given the chosen exposure mapping.
-By contrast, effective estimators may require more domain knowledge and should be analyzed on a case-by-case basis, as illustrated in our local–global application.
+\paragraph{Roadmap.} Figure~\ref{fig:intro_bridge} summarizes the relation between the paper’s two main conceptual components.
+Section~\ref{sec:misspecified estimand} develops a general pseudo-true framework for misspecified exposure mappings and studies the resulting direct, indirect, and marginal policy effects.
+Section~\ref{sec:example expo} then discusses motivating exposure mappings and examples in which local and global spillover channels may coexist.
+Building on this, Section~\ref{sec:local vs global example} specializes the general framework to a structured local-global environment, in which the pseudo-true objects from Section~\ref{sec:misspecified estimand} admit a sharper channel-specific interpretation and can be estimated using procedures adapted to the corresponding channel.
+Section~\ref{sec:gen_simu} evaluates these ideas in simulation and semi-synthetic designs.
+Section~\ref{sec:conclusion} concludes.

-\section{Related literature}
+\textbf{Related literature}